 This course will consist of weekly didactic lectures to students of the final year.
-In addition clinical lectures illustrative of Disease in Children will be given by members of the staffs of the Victoria General Hospital, the Children's Hospital, the Infectious Diseases Hospital, the Infants' Home and the Health Centre, to students of the fourth and fifth years.
+In addition, clinical lectures illustrative of disease in children will be given by members of the staffs of the Victoria General Hospital, the Children's Hospital, the Infectious Diseases Hospital, the Infants' Home and the Health Centre, to students of the fourth and fifth years.

-Text Books: Dingwall-Fordyce: Diseases of Children.
-Still: Common Diseases and Disorders of Children.
+Text Book: Dingwall-Fordyce: Diseases of Children.
+For Reference: Still: Common Diseases and Disorders of Children.
 Holt: Diseases of Infancy and Childhood.
-Morse and Talbot: Diseases of Nutrition and Infant Feeding.
-Dennett: Simplified Infant Feeding.
+Grulee: Infant Feeding: Dennett: Simplified Infant Feeding.
 Myers: Practical Handbook on Diseases of Children.